Can You Use A Wye For Venting?

 This type of vent is filled with water and is constantly under pressure.

-When installing the fixtures, it's usually arranged in a specific order to ensure that the wastewater and other materials can flow freely and efficiently.
+The fixtures are usually arranged in a specific order to ensure that the wastewater and other materials can flow freely and efficiently.

 Wet venting is often used in commercial establishments or small residential areas with limited plumbing spaces.
 With careful planning, it can be cost-effective, safe, and effective.